pmatorras/MacroEconomics/README.md

 ```
 python app.py
 ```
-This code has been designed to run on online tools such as [Render.com](https://macroeconomics-22w4.onrender.com)
+This code has been designed to be able to run interactively on [Render.com](https://macroeconomics-22w4.onrender.com)